Mammbo/CyberPatriot/windows/README.md

 # Windows Checklist

-Currently applies to both Windows 10 and Windows Server.
+Applies to both Windows 10 and Windows Server.

-> **Note**
-> I haven't actually used Windows 10 or Server during CyberPatriot,
-> so the scripts and checklists are almost definitely incomplete.
-> Feel free to make issues or PR's/MR's (preferably through GitLab)
-> to improve things.
+The script has been tested on both operating systems without any issues.

 ## Running

 1. Clone the repository with Git, or download as a ZIP file and extract
-2. Go to the new folder and run PowerShell (With file explorer, you can type `powershell` in the box for the current file path)
+2. Go to the `windows/` directory in the new folder and run PowerShell (With file explorer, you can type `powershell -EP Bypass` in the box for the current file path)
 3. Run `Invoke-Script.ps1` (start typing "invoke" and press tab)
 4. The script should auto-elevate and prompt you to choose an option